 - Setup: Take your normal address position.

 - Downswing: As soon as you begin your downswing, focus on stomping your trail heel back onto the ground.
 This "stomp" provides a starting gun for a powerful unwinding and naturally helps kickstart pressure movement toward your target.
-Finish the swing and make a note how much easier it is to get to a balanced finish position over your lead foot.
+Finish the swing and make note of how much easier it is to get to a balanced finish position over your lead foot.

 3. The Split-Stance Drill